-Speech and language pathologists provide services privately, in schools, hospitals, and community health centres.
-Most of the times' speech and language pathologists offer one to one sessions with a child and also group sessions as needed.
-Speech and language pathologists can be part of a multidisciplinary team.
+Speech-language pathologists provide services privately, in schools, hospitals, and community health centres.
+Most of the times’ speech language pathologists offer one to one sessions with a child and also group sessions as needed.
+Speech-language pathologists can be part of a multidisciplinary team.

 What is Speech Therapy?

-Our role as Speech and Language Pathologists is to assess, treat and help prevent speech, language and swallowing difficulties caused by injury, disability or illness in individuals of all ages.
+Our role as Speech-language pathologist is to assess, treat and help prevent speech, language and swallowing difficulties caused by injury, disability or illness in individuals of all ages.
 We offer guidance, diagnostic assessments, intervention, support and information for both clients and their carers, and recommend and encourage changes which could result in more effective intervention for our clients.

 Cases may include:

 - Communication problems associated with hearing and sensory impairments, learning disability, syndromes, and autism;